 There are many facilities and resources on campus for student groups looking to reserve space for a meeting or an event.
 The policies and information about available student space can be found at the Office of Student Engagement (OSE) web site.

 To use a facility on the Stanford Campus, any outside group or individual must have an official on-campus sponsor.
-A sponsor cannot be an individual; it must be either a University department or a student organization registered and approved by the Student Activities Leadership (SAL).
+A sponsor cannot be an individual; it must be either a University department or a student organization registered and approved by the Office of Student Engagement.

 If a University department is sponsoring you or your group, only the head of the department may give the authorization to act as your sponsor.
 The department head will assign a contact person who has authority to sign forms under the department's account number.
 The contact person is the one who must contact RSO (Registrar Scheduling Office) to place the request.